sonnts996/owlet-router/README.md

 ## 2. Route

-The `owlet_router` uses the module architecture for the router.
-To define a route, you create a class that extends a RouteBase.
-Inside it, you can define the children of this route.
-Repeat this to the child route to expand the route tree.
+The `owlet_router` utilizes a module architecture for routing.
+To define a route, create a class that extends `RouteBase`.
+Inside this class, you can specify the children of the route.
+Repeat this process for child routes to expand the route tree

 ```dart
 final appRoute = AppRoute();

 // ..